surifirstpin/biplus_documentation/docs/README.md

 # HIGH QUALITY DATA ANALYTICS AND REPORTING FOR ALL

-Our Organisation helps you to enable a clear vision of the performance in a simple and in a most effective manner by focusing more on redefining each aspect of business analytics by making it more easy to explore your business insights
+Our Organisation helps you to enable a clear vision of the performance in a simple and in a most effective manner by focusing more on redefining each aspect of business analytics, making it more easy to explore your business insights
 .

 # See BI+ In Action